 We “forget to remember” that, in our growing up years, we might have learned to say one thing (or say nothing) to keep the peace, keep someone happy, keep a storm from erupting—but felt something very different.

-Sometimes we need to “remember to forget,” which is even tougher because it requires the work of being fully at peace with yesterdays in order to be fully at peace with today.
+Sometimes we need to “remember to forget,” which is even tougher because it requires the work of being fully at peace with yesterdays to be fully at peace with today.
 “Remembering to forget” does not make that situation, experience, or feeling cease to exist.
 It simply empowers you to not let it rule your life.

 What if you “remember to forget” past mistakes and then never “forget to remember” how not to make them again?

-We often “forget to remember” the simple joys of life–toys that don’t have batteries or chargers, creatively figuring out how to solve a problem, sitting at a table on a beautiful Sunday afternoon with people we care about.
+We often “forget to remember” the simple joys of life—toys that don’t have batteries or chargers, creatively figuring out how to solve a problem, and sitting at a table on a beautiful Sunday afternoon with people we care about.

 Being aware of your limited time, what will you “remember to forget“?

 More importantly, what will you vow to never “forget to remember“?